 A mobile website is specially designed to remain functional and visually appealing even on a smaller screen.
 Hence, its images, letters, and buttons are definitely bigger and easier to touch and click.
 On the other hand, a desktop website’s scale is for a much larger screen.
 Its images, letters, and other elements are smaller as they can easily be seen on a large screen.

 Hence, it’s incredibly important for websites to have both desktop-friendly and mobile-friendly sites.
 This adaptability to whatever device, called responsiveness, is what Google is aiming for a lot of business websites.

 More Time To Change

 As per usual, Google is careful in implementing changes and updates and doesn’t dive into things straight away.
 Moreover, smartphones are becoming better and faster and a lot of establishments and homes are already Wi-Fi zones.
-All of things point to a single direction though and that is for websites to become more mobile-friendly.
+All of things point to a single direction though and that is for websites to become more mobile responsive and mobile-friendly.
 For a website to become responsive on both desktop and mobile, site owners can seek assistance from web developers and web designers.
 There are a lot of IT companies in the Philippines that specialize in web developing and designing who are capable of making your website rank high on both desktop and mobile indexes.